 One hundred years ago today, Denmark handed over ownership of three beautiful tropical islands and received gold worth US$25 million, or the equivalent value today of a paltry $1.5 billion.
 The U.S. added these Danish West Indies – St. John, St. Thomas and St. Croix – to its cluster of smaller territories and named them all the Virgin Islands.
 Today, all that is left from the “Danish days” are a few buildings, street and place names, and some lingering Danish-sounding surnames among the population.

-What was the government of Denmark thinking, to relinquish these exotic lands, with their turquoise waters, white-sand beaches and multi-hued corals reefs – which annually attract close to 3 million visitors?
+What was the government of Denmark thinking, to relinquish these exotic lands acquired between 1672 and 1855?
+Their turquoise waters, white-sand beaches and multi-hued corals reefs today attract close to 3 million visitors annually.

 The reason, historians tell us, was pragmatism.
 By the end of the 19th century, the islands were a huge money sink for the Danish coffers and, more importantly, were at high risk of being seized by a larger nation for military strategic reasons.